 Chemotherapy to Treat Cancer

 Chemotherapy works by stopping or slowing the growth of cancer cells, which grow and divide quickly.
 Chemotherapy is used to:

 - Treat cancer: Chemotherapy can be used to cure cancer, lessen the chance it will return, or stop or slow its growth.

 - Ease cancer symptoms: Chemotherapy can be used to shrink tumors that are causing pain and other problems.

 Chemotherapy is used to treat many types of cancer.
 For some people, chemotherapy may be the only treatment you receive.
 But most often, you will have chemotherapy and other cancer treatments.
-The types of treatment that you need depends on the type of cancer you have, if it has spread and where, and if you have other health problems.
+The types of treatment that you need depend on the type of cancer you have, if it has spread and where, and if you have other health problems.
 To learn more about treatment for your cancer, see the PDQ® cancer treatment summaries for adult and childhood cancers.

 When used with other treatments, chemotherapy can

 - Make a tumor smaller before surgery or radiation therapy.
 This is called neoadjuvant chemotherapy.

 - Destroy cancer cells that may remain after treatment with surgery or radiation therapy.
 This is called adjuvant chemotherapy.